January 2020 - Present

 Scrap that!
 We made countless mistakes and iterations that will never see the light.
 But pushing through those challenged us to think of other edge cases and possibilities and ultimately create a better app.
 I can’t wait to see where it goes 🚀

-For all the details of the design process, contact me!
+For all the details of the design process, contact me and let's chat!